MarkBaggett/504lab/docs/solution.md

 What is the Parent process id number of the backdoor?
 ```

 Now you need to find out what the Parent Process ID is.
 The easiest way to see this is to use a graphical tool such as process explorer or process hacker.
 But installing a tool on a system for incident response in sloppy.
-Instead you can use wmic to query this information.
+Instead you can use wmic to query the information.
 For example, `wmic process where (processid = 1234) get parentprocessid` would show you the parent processid for process 1234.
-You will want to run this one in a command prompt rather than your PowerShell prompt.  .
-Change that command to reflect the correct process id for the backdoor and run in at your command prompt.
-If you would like to get this same information from PowerShell you still need to query WMI, but that can be done through the Get-WmiObject applet.
+Run wmic command in a command prompt rather than your PowerShell prompt.
+Change `processid = 1234` to reflect the correct process id and run in at your command prompt.
+If you would like to get this same information from PowerShell you still need to query WMI.
+That can be done using the Get-WmiObject applet.

 ```
-C:\Windows\system32>wmic process where (processid = 6392) get parentprocessid
+C:\Windows\system32> wmic process where (processid = 6392) get parentprocessid
 ParentProcessId
 7220
 ```

-Now we know the parent process ID number you can answer the next question!
+Now you know the parent process ID number is 7220 and you can answer the next question!

 ```
 What is the Parent process id number of the backdoor?
 7220